lichenaut/DatapackLoader/README.md

 ## Methods

-### There are four options for adding datapacks:
+### There are three methods for adding datapacks:

+    - Pasting a URL into the '/dl import <url>' console command.
     - Dragging and dropping by hand into the plugin's 'datapacks' folder.
-    - Pasting a URL into the '/dl import <url>' console command.
-    - Pasting URLs into 'config.yml'.
     - Enabling 'starter-datapack' in 'config.yml'.

 ## Commands